sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/actions.md

 An _action_ is made up of two things:

-1. a Sourcegraph search query (the `scopeQuery`).
+1. A Sourcegraph search query (the `scopeQuery`).
-1. a series of steps to be executed in each repository yielded by the search query.
+1. A series of steps to be executed in each repository yielded by the search query.

 Here is an example definition of an action: